 Psychologists, using cognitive behavioural therapy, can assist sufferers to develop pain management skills.
 Many people can learn the skills in as few as 12 sessions; however any treatment plan has to be tailored to an individual’s needs so the number of sessions required may vary from person to person.

-- The pacing of activity
+the pacing of activity

-- Challenging negative thoughts and beliefs about: pain, other stressors, the future and disability
+challenging negative thoughts and beliefs about: pain, other stressors, the future and disability

-Distraction techniques purpose is to get the sufferer to focus their attention on something other than their discomfort.
+Distraction techniques purpose is to get the sufferer to focus their attention on something other than their pain.
 Distraction techniques may enable the sufferer to experience somewhat less pain (Nicholas et al , 2000).

 Nicholas, M., Molloy, A., Tonkin, L. & Beeston.
 L. (2000) Manage Your Pain.
 Practical and Positive Ways of Adapting to Chronic Pain.
 ABC Books.
 Sydney, Australia.